 DPI School Report Card

 The Department of Public Instruction (DPI) creates School Report Cards and District Report Cards for publicly funded schools and districts in the state.
-Starting with the 2015-16 school year, report cards for private schools participating in the choice program are required.
-These report cards, issued in Fall 2016, and based only on data for choice students in the school, can be accessed online here: http://dpi.wi.gov/accountability/report-cards.
+Starting with the 2015-16 school year, report cards for private schools participating in the choice program are required by law.
+Fox Valley Lutheran High School also elects to submit necessary data for all students to DPI so that an "all school" report card can be generated, separate from the Choice Report Card.

 The Report Cards are intended to help schools see a clear picture of how well they are preparing students to be ready for the next educational step – including the next grade level, graduation, college, and careers.